Kkevsterrr/tcpkiller/README.md

 tcpkiller is a sneaky way to kill network connections.
 Any targetted system will appear to work - DNS will resolve, ICMP's will go through, and the network card will be able to connect to the network, but no TCP connections will be able to by sustained.
 The current implementation is on the noiser side to ensure effectiveness, but a stealth option is on the way.

-Note that tcpkiller's effectiveness is mitigated somewhat on ethernet/wired systems, where the system does not receive all of the packets of the system.
-On a wifi network, however, it can kill every TCP connection going over an access point.
+Currently, tcpkiller only supports Ethernet/wired systems, in which tcpkiller's effectiveness is mitigated somewhat, as the system does not receive all of the packets of a network.
+Once testing has been completed on wireless systems, it can kill every TCP connection going over an access point.

 ## Usage: